• Home

 Inside: The complete guide to a land-based visit to the Galapagos Islands on a budget.
 Where to stay and how to travel between islands.

-When my good friend and regular travel buddy, Shannon, decided to join me, we set out to find the most affordable way to visit the islands.
+And when my good friend and regular travel buddy, Shannon, decided to join me, we set out to find the most affordable way to visit the islands.

 Can you stay on the Galapagos Islands?

 Diligent research revealed that four of the inhabited Galapagos islands do offer hotel options: Santa Cruz, San Cristobal, Isabela, and Floreana.
+And speed boats are available to transfer between islands.

-The plan?
+The Galapagos trip plan?

 Two nights on the main island of Santa Cruz, two on the largest island of Isabella, and finally 3 nights on the island of San Cristobal.